Do PSA Graded Cards Sell For A Premium vs SGC & Beckett?

 When it comes to vintage cards, it does seem that PSA carries a premium, although by a much narrower margin versus SGC (although at a higher premium to BVG).

-For lower dollar and specifically pre-war cards, I’d say that you could also consider SGC in addition to PSA.
-Yet, be aware of the higher costs to grade more valuable cards
+For lower-dollar items, and specifically pre-war cards, I would also consider SGC in addition to PSA.
+Yet, be aware of the higher costs to grade more valuable cards.ย

 Also, see our updated PSA Grading Costs guide.